-On Wednesday, February 3, 2021, The National Park Service and Gateway Arch Park Foundation announced that the Old Courthouse at Gateway Arch National Park will undergo renovations beginning in late 2021.
+On Wednesday, February 3, 2021, The National Park Service and Gateway Arch Park Foundation announced that the Old Courthouse at Gateway Arch National Park will undergo renovations beginning in early 2023.
 The renovations are part of the final component of the $380-million CityArchRiver project, which has resulted in the revitalization of the Gateway Arch park grounds, Arch Visitor Center, Museum at the Gateway Arch, St. Louis Riverfront, Luther Ely Smith Square, and Kiener Plaza.
 The CityArchRiver project is the largest public-private partnership in the history of the National Park Service.

 This will be only the second significant renovation to the Old Courthouse since it was built.
 The renovations include the installation of an elevator for greater accessibility inside the building, in conjunction with new accessible ramps that were previously installed at both entrances to the outside of the building during phase one of the CityArchRiver renovations.
 Structural updates, which will help revitalize and maintain the building’s integrity, include a new heating, ventilation, and air conditioning system; renovated ceilings and flooring; a new fire suppression system; and general restoration and improvements.

 The renovations include a complete reimagining of the exhibits inside the building.
 New and updated exhibit galleries are designed by Haley Sharpe Design in conjunction with Gateway Arch National Park staff.
 Exhibits will include: